 To find out more about the services I offer, please feel free to browse the rest of the pages on this site, you can also send me an email to – [email protected]

-If you would like to purchase a copy of ‘From Horse to Horse Rider’ – The path to clearer communication with your horse – then please click on the link below where you can view the book on Amazon.
+If you would like to purchase a copy of ‘From Horse to Horse Rider’ – The path to clearer communication with your horse – then please click on the link below where you can preview and buy the book on Amazon.
+You can also purchase this book through the Apple iBookstore or from Kobo.
+Book price – just £4.99.

 This is the first in a series of books from ‘Heart Centred Riding’.